-This Green Bean Casserole is the perfect low fodmap side dish for your Thanksgiving table!
-Made without using garlic or onion and completely gluten free, it’s just as tasty as the nostalgic version you’re used to but is gut friendly and much easier to digest.
-It whips up in around 30 minutes with just a few simple ingredients, so it’s the perfect easy side dish to bring this holiday season.
+This Green Bean Casserole recipe is the perfect low fodmap side dish for your holiday meal!
+Made without using garlic or onion and completely gluten free, it's just as tasty as the traditional version you're used to but is gut friendly and much easier to digest.
+It whips up in around 30 minutes with just a few simple ingredients, so it's the perfect easy side dish to bring this holiday season.

-If you’ve always been a fan of green bean casserole and wondered if you could still enjoy it while following a low fodmap diet, then you’re going to love this recipe.
-This low fodmap green bean casserole tastes just like you remember, without all the additional gut-irritating ingredients.
+If you've always been a fan of green beans and wondered if you could still enjoy green bean casserole while following a low fodmap diet, then you're going to love this recipe.
+This low fodmap green bean casserole tastes just like you remember, without all the additional gut-irritating ingredients, perfect for those with digestive issues who still want to enjoy the classic Thanksgiving dish. .

 You might also enjoy these other low fodmap side dishes, like these Truffle Mashed Potatoes or this Gluten Free Cornbread Stuffing, perfect for the Thanksgiving season.